DeniseEngert/WorldOfTolkien/README.md

 ![image](code/graphics/BB_Mastodon.png)

 And I thought: can you actually build what I have in mind solely with html and css?
-Without going nuts?
+Without going crazy?
 Pedigrees, indexes, cross-referencing everything?
 No frameworks, no JavaScript, no database, no nothing?
 Let's see ...